-Zurich applies these steps across portfolios based on stated thresholds and verified data.
-Wherever possible, Zurich engages and works together with relevant stakeholders on the margins of Zurich's thresholds to ensure responsible and sustainable business practices.
+The Company applies these steps across portfolios based on stated thresholds and verified data.
+Wherever possible, it engages and works together with relevant stakeholders on the margins of its thresholds to ensure responsible and sustainable business practices.

-Clear roles and responsibilities, starting with the Board of Directors of the Company and management, support effective oversight and actions with respect to climate change and other sustainability risks.
+Clear roles and responsibilities, starting with the Board of Directors of the Company and its management, support effective oversight and actions with respect to climate change and other sustainability risks.